Gia Vicari

-Giavanna Valentina Vicari (born April 2, 2001) is an American professional women's soccer player who last played as a forward for the Newcastle Jets in the A-League Women in Australia.
+Giavanna Valentina Vicari (born April 2, 2001) is an American professional women's soccer player who plays as a forward Icelandic team Fram.
+She previously played professional soccer in Denmark for Odense Boldklub and in Australia for Newcastle Jets.
+In college soccer, she played for Georgetown University and Rutgers University.

 Youth career

 Vicari attended The Baldwin School in Bryn Mawr, Pennsylvania for high school.
 At The Baldwin School she was named 2018 All-American finished as the all-time record holder in goals and points with 81 goals and 41 assists.
 Vicari began her youth career playing for FC Revolution.
 She then played for FC Delco in the ECNL and concluded her youth career at Penn Fusion SA in the Development Academy.
 At Penn Fusion she was named to the IMG Top 150 Girls Club Soccer Player rankings in 2018.

 College career

 Georgetown University

 In 2019, Vicari attended Georgetown University where she played four seasons (2019–23) with the women's soccer team.
 During her time with the Hoyas, Vicari totaled 67 points on 25 goals and 17 assists in 76 games.
 Eleven of the 25 goals were named as game-winners.
 Vicari was named to First Team All-Big East for three consecutive years (2020–22) and lead her team's offensive efforts over those three seasons.